 If you are planning a trip to the UK, why not come and pay us a visit?

-Holders of the Senior School Certificate, plus a recognised bridging/access/foundation qualification, will be considered for direct admission to first degree programmes.
+Holders of the Senior School Certificate, plus a recognised bridging / access / foundation qualification, such as an INTO Foundation course, will be considered for direct admission to first degree programmes.

 Holders of a good Honours degree will be considered for entry to graduate study.